openstack/barbican/doc/source/api/userguide/secrets.rst

 ***************************

 The first secret we will create is a single step secret.
-Using a single step, Barbican expects the user to provide the payload to be stored within the secret itself.
+Using a single step, barbican expects the user to provide the payload to be stored within the secret itself.
 Once the secret has been created with a payload it cannot be updated.
 In this example we will provide a plain text secret.
 For more information on creating secrets you can view the :ref:`POST /v1/secrets <post_secrets>` section.